 Property taxes are determined by multiplying the tax rate by the taxable value of a parcel of property.
 The taxable value of a parcel may differ from the state equalized value as a result of limits on increases placed in the Michigan Constitution by Proposal A of 1994.
 Taxable value may not rise by more than the lesser of the increase in the consumer price index or 5%.
 The methodology used to assess personal property virtually assures that a parcel's assessed and taxable values will be the same.
-In contrast, real property had a gap of 19% between assessed and taxable values in 2018.
+In contrast, the statewide taxable value of real property was only 76% of total assessed value in 2020.